retry51776/notes/psychlogy/README.md

       - can you execute potential solution see result?
   ### Design
   - 3.3 communication
-    - 3.3.1 If any one using reptilian brain, delay communication
+    - 3.3.1 Connection before correction.
-    - 3.3.2 Establish connection by confirm their feeling, share your feeling
+      - External: confirm their feeling, share your feeling
+      - Internal: trust yourself, aka [mammal brain](psychology.md#mammal-brain)
   - 3.4 design workflow
     - 3.4.1 If there is another party, remember compromise
     - 3.4.2 Solution can be incremental improvement